-When you are injured at work, it is important that you contact an experienced work-related injury lawyer to help with obtain your workers’ compensation benefits and to determine whether someone other than your employer may be at fault.
-There are also instances in which your employer may be liable to pay damages in excess of an injured employee’s workers’ compensation benefits.
-During a time like this, you should contact the workplace injury lawyers at Colombo Law to make sure you are taking every step necessary to get the benefits you deserve.
+When you are injured at work, it is important that you contact an experienced work-related injury lawyer to help you determine whether someone other than your employer may be at fault.
+There can also be circumstances where your employer is liable to pay damages in excess of workers’ compensation benefits.
+During a time like this, you should contact the workplace injury lawyers at Colombo Law to make sure you are taking every step necessary to get the compensation you deserve.

 Work-Related Injury Statistics